balanced/httpproxy/README.md

 Example
 =======

-With httpproxy, it's very easy to implement a transparent proxy that can manipulate both outgoing request and incoming response.
+With httpproxy, it's very easy to implement a transparent proxy that can manipulate both requests and responses.
 Following is a Hodor proxy example, it replaces all words with `hodor` in the response.

 ```python
 from __future__ import unicode_literals